ACOPOST - A Collection Of POS Taggers

 News

 Renamed ICOPOST to ACOPOST and moved the package to the Sourceforge repository of open source projects.
-Released version 1.8.4 which contains a preliminary user's guide.
-The project urgently needs maintainers, admins, developers, active users etc. since I (Ingo Schröder) won't have the time to maintain the package in the future.
-Please mail me at ixs at users.sourceforge.net.
+Released version 1.8.4, which contained a preliminary user's guide.
+The project was put on halt since Ingo Schröder (the original maintainer) would not have the time to maintain the package.

 First public talk about ICOPOST.